 Scalability

-[ReqYY] Mechanisms provided by the TGai amendment shall scale with a high number of users simultaneously entering an ESS.
+[ReqYY] Submissions are required to show compelling evidence that mechanisms provided scale with a high number of users simultaneously entering an ESS.

-[ReqYY] All devices are required to support fast initial link set-up for at least 100 stations entering an existing ESS within 1 second.
+[ReqYY] Submissions are required to show compelling evidence for the support of fast initial link set-up for at least 100 stations entering an existing ESS within 1 second.

 [ReqYY] All devices are required to support fast initial link set-up for media loads of up to 50%.